DKU-StarLab/leveldb-study/new_implementation/README.md

 # Topic
 - Implement your new ideas in LevelDB.
-Below ideas are also fine.
+You may also choose from one of the ideas listed below.
 ## 1. Compaction
 - FIFO Compaction
 - TRIAD-MEM